Dear readers of ADxS.org, please forgive the disruption.

 The inhibition constant Ki is the inhibitor concentration at which half of the enzymes are inhibited.

-Ki reflects the binding affinity, IC50 rather designates the functional strength of the inhibitor for a drug.
-Ki takes IC50 into account in its calculation.
+Ki indicates the binding affinity, IC50 rather indicates the functional strength of the inhibitor for a drug.
+Ki takes the IC50 into account in its calculation.

 Non-competitive enzyme inhibition: Ki approximately equal to IC50